-Donald Trump’s Twitter Mistake: Rattles Folks On Two Shores [Opinion]
+Donald Trump’s Twitter Mistake Rattles Folks On Two Shores [Opinion]

 That’s were the proud papa came in.
 Hearing such nice things about his daughter would make any dad want to share them with that daughter, and that is just what Trump did.
 It seems Goodstein had mistakenly used @Ivanka when referring to the eldest daughter of the Trump brood in that tweet.
 Ivanka Trump is @IvankaTrump and @Ivanka belongs to Majic.

 The shout-out directed at his daughter went across the Atlantic Ocean to a woman who didn’t exactly sound like a Trump fan.

 She tweeted back to Donald Trump, “And you’re a man with great responsibilities.
 May I suggest more care on Twitter and more time learning about #climatechange.”

 Arriving in Washington DC with my family.
 A very special moment! #MAGA #Inauguration2017 pic.twitter.com/whZxJdFiQ3